UBC-MOAD/Reshapr/docs/design_notes/use_cases/atlantis_diatoms_nudge.rst

 * diatoms: the (time, depth, gridY, gridX) field of mole concentration of diatoms expressed as nitrogen in seawater
-* longitudes: the (gridY, girdX) field of longitude values of the model grid points
+* longitudes: the (gridY, gridX) field of longitude values of the model grid points
-* latitudes: the (gridY, girdX) field of latitude values of the model grid points
+* latitudes: the (gridY, gridX) field of latitude values of the model grid points

 The storage attributes of the file(s) are: